Tools to use before starting your OGSM

 The Ansoff matrix is an analysis tool used to identify how products fit into markets.
 It focuses on identifying a company’s growth opportunities.
 This tool is divided into four quadrants:

 - Market development: Finding a new channel or target audience to sell the products or services that the company already has.

-- Diversification: Launching new products or services.
-It’s the most challenging strategy but also the one with the fastest growth.
+- Diversification: Launching new products or services in new markets.
+It’s the most challenging strategy but also the one with the highest growth potential.

 - Market penetration: Increasing the sales of the company with the current markets and products (e.g. through advertising).

 - Product development: Developing new products in existing categories.
 The purpose of this is to introduce products or services to the market to expand the portfolio or to make a better version of a previously existing product.

 - Political: Government policies at a local, regional, national and international level that directly affect the company, such as trade agreements and political party programmes.